 Photography by Dan Malpass

 Juleps are tall drinks served over crushed ice and based on a spirit, liqueur, wine or fortified wine.
 They are most often served with fresh mint in julep cups (or Collins glasses if tins are not available).
-The bourbon or rye whisky based Mint Julep is bar far the best know or its genre.
+The bourbon or rye whisky based Mint Julep is by far the best known of its genre.

 When making a Mint Julep it is important to only bruise the mint as crushing the leaves releases the bitter, inner juices.
 If shaking as your mixing method (which we controversially recommend), then no bruising is required prior to shaking due to the action of the ice.
 Also, be sure to discard the stems, which may add bitterness.

 It is imperative that the drink is served ice-cold so both the julep cup and the ingredients should be stored in a refrigerator prior to use and consider freezing your whiskey or other base spirit.

 Some like to combine the ingredients in the julep cup in which the drink is served.
 We favour shaking and then straining the mixed drink into an ice-filled julep cup.
 Some proponents of shaking recommend combining the mint and other ingredients in the shaker and placing this, along with the serving vessel (preferably made of metal rather than glass) in a refrigerator for at least 30 minutes prior to adding ice, shaking and serving.
 The idea being that this ensures well-chilled while also allowing the mint to fully infuse.
 If you are organised enough to prep this far ahead of drinking, then I recommend fishing out the mint leaves prior to shaking.

 Silver drinking cups were popular throughout the southern states of the USA, long before the julep.
 They symbolised achievement and were used at christenings, weddings and as prizes for competition winners, and indeed horse races.
 They were simple silver tumblers or beakers rather than julep cups.